FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ### Analysis of Palmora Salary Structure
-The Salary structure show that there is a significant gender bias in the Legal department more than any other department (show Male total salary be N4,482,763 as against N2842022 for female).
+The Salary structure show that there is a significant gender bias in the Legal department more than any other department (it shows Males total salary be N4,482,763 as against N2842022 for females).

 ### How Palmora stand in relation to N90,000 Minimum Wage for Manufacturing Companies
-Palmora did not meet the industry stand of N90,000 minimum wage as my analysis reveals that of the **1377** Employees of Palmora, only **490** earn N90,000 and above while a huge number of **887** earn below N90,000.
+Palmora did not meet the industry standard of N90,000 minimum wage, as my analysis reveals that of the **1377** Employees of Palmora, only **490** earn N90,000 and above while a huge number of **887** earn below N90,000.

 ## Recommendations